devopzilla/devopzilla-landing-page/content/events/devops-bootcamp-2021-1/milestone_01.md

 |total cost|

 ## ACCEPTANCE CRITERIA
++ The code should be stored on a public Github repository
 + An http client should be able to read, add, update, and delete items.
 + An http client should be able to read, add, update, and delete orders.
 + And order can only be placed if the requested quantity of the item is less than or equal the available quantity of that item.